Bluesmart

 Bluesmart Inc. was a global travel technology company that developed and produced Internet of Things travel products.
 The brand launched a carry-on suitcase, the Bluesmart One, on the crowdfunding website Indiegogo in 2014.
-The campaign raised $2.2 million USD in contributions and became the highest crowdfunding project ever for a travel product at that time.
+The campaign raised US$2.2 million in contributions and became the highest crowdfunding project ever for a travel product at that time.

 On May 1, 2018, Bluesmart Inc. announced they would be shutting down operations, due to a ban by major US airlines on smart luggage with non-removable batteries.
 The company's intellectual property was sold to Travelpro and the company's products will no longer be supported.

 History

 Crowdfunding campaign

-In October 2014, the company launched its first product on Indiegogo, asking for support of their campaign - offering pre-orders of their product as rewards.
-The company met its goal in 2 hours and broke records in the Hardware category by pre-selling 10,000 units to 114 countries and collecting more than $2.2 million USD in contributions.
-In November 2014, while their extended Indiegogo campaign was still ongoing, the company was selected by Silicon Valley-based startup accelerator Y Combinator to be part of its program for the Winter 2015 batch.
+In October 2014, the company launched its first product on Indiegogo, asking for support of their campaign – offering pre-orders of their product as rewards.
+The company met its goal in two hours and broke records in the Hardware category by pre-selling 10,000 units to 114 countries and collecting more than $2.2 million in contributions.
+In November 2014, while their extended Indiegogo campaign was still ongoing, the company was selected by Silicon Valley–based startup accelerator Y Combinator to be part of its program for the Winter 2015 batch.

-Production of the first smart carry-On
+Production of the first smart carry-on

 After Bluesmart Inc.'s manufacturing prototype passed its first reliability tests in June 2015, they set up a Mass Production division and local team in China which quickly grew to 15 employees.
 Bluesmart Inc. began shipping what would be known as the Bluesmart One in August 2015.